aieditor-team/AiEditor/docs/config/collaboration.md

 - **token**: user verification token, used to verify the current user in backend service
 - **userName**: user nickname
 - **userColor**: user color (the color of the mouse displayed in the editor, the background color of the selected text, etc.), when not configured, the system automatically generates it.
+- **onAuthenticated**: Monitors the user's token authorization success.
+- **onAuthenticationFailed**: Monitors the user's token authorization failure.
+- **onUsersUpdate**: Monitors user changes, such as new users joining the document editing, or users leaving.